zwilsoncc/docs/pages/docs/features/now-cli.md

   <Row>
     <Column left><InlineCode noWrap>now open</InlineCode></Column>
     <Column right>
-      Running this sub command will open the latest deployment of the project within the current directory in your default browser (aliases won't be respected).
+      Running this subcommand will open the latest deployment of the project within the current directory in your default browser (aliases won't be respected).
     </Column>
   </Row>